Where to Find Free Outdoor Concerts This Summer Around DC - Washingtonian

 Between Arlington National Cemetery and the US Marine Corps War Memorial, Arlington.

 You’ll usually hear the 53 bells of the Netherlands Carillon ring out automated renditions of the American and Dutch national anthems on the hour, but during the summer, the NPS invites guest musicians to play pop and jazz hits on the massive bell tower.
-This shows take place two Saturdays a month from 6 to 7 PM, and run through October.
+The shows take place two Saturdays a month from 6 to 7 PM, and run through October.
 Free.